Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Abstract

 \section{Abstract}

-Noncommutative K\"ahler structures were recently introduced by the third author as a framework for studying noncommutative K\"ahler geometry on quantum homogeneous spaces.
+Noncommutative K\"ahler structures were recently introduced as a framework for studying noncommutative K\"ahler geometry on quantum homogeneous spaces.
 It was subsequently observed that the notion of a positive vector bundle directly generalises to this setting, as does the Kodaira vanishing theorem.
-In this paper, by restricting to covariant K\"ahler structures of irreducible type (those having an irreducible space of holomorphic $1$-forms) we provide simple cohomological criteria for positivity, offering a means to avoid explicit curvature calculations.
+In this paper, by restricting to covariant K\"ahler structures of irreducible type (those having an irreducible space of holomorphic $1$-forms) we provide simple cohomological criteria for positivity, allowing one to avoid explicit curvature calculations.
 These general results are applied to our motivating family of examples, the irreducible quantum flag manifolds $\OO_q(G/L_S)$.
-Building on the recently established noncommutative Borel--Weil theorem, every covariant line bundle over $\OO_q(G/L_S)$ can be identified as positive, negative, or flat, and hence we can conclude that each K\"ahler structure is of Fano type.
-Moreover, it proves possible to extend the Borel--Weil theorem for $\OO_q(G/L_S)$ to a direct noncommutative generalisation of the classical Bott--Borel--Weil theorem for positive line bundles.
+Building on the recently established noncommutative Borel--Weil theorem, every relative line module over $\OO_q(G/L_S)$ can be identified as positive, negative, or flat, and it is then concluded that each K\"ahler structure is of Fano type.